ayush2111/Google-Meet-Clone/README.md

 * video conferencing - Users can organize meets where others could join using the meet ID.
 * User authentication using Gmail-id.
-* Chatbox where users can chat with others in meet.
+* Chatbox where users can chat with other attendees in the meeting.
 * Collaborative whiteboard in meet

 # Prerequisites